Crystal Singer: Killashandra

 The story opens with Killashandra in debt to the Heptite Guild and desperate to make enough money to escape Ballybran before the seasonal sonic storms.
 The Guildmaster offers her an opportunity to travel to the music-loving planet of Optheria to install a set of Crystals on their damaged Crystal-powered organ in time for their upcoming Festival, an easy task that will allow Killashandra to clear her debt and escape the storms.
 Optheria is a pacifist planet alleged to be so perfect that none of its citizens ever desire to travel elsewhere.
 Upon arrival, Killashandra discovers the organ was deliberately sabotaged.
 She suspects that the Optherian officials are concealing the full truth about both the organ and the happiness of the Optherian citizens.

 Before she can investigate further, Killashandra is kidnapped by rebels from a local chain of islands.
-Marooned for weeks and left to fend for herself, Killashandra uses her Crystal-enhanced resilience to swim from island to island until she finds an inhabited one, where she comes face to face with her kidnapper, Lars Dahl.
+Marooned for weeks and left to fend for herself, Killashandra uses her symbiote-enhanced resilience to swim from island to island until she finds an inhabited one, where she comes face to face with her kidnapper, Lars Dahl.
 Killashandra's arduous swim has so physically altered her that Lars does not recognize her, allowing her to gain his confidence in order to learn why she was kidnapped.
 Killashandra confirms that the Optherian leaders effectively forbid unhappy citizens from leaving the planet, in violation of Federation law, and that they use the Crystal organ to transmit highly illegal subliminal hallucinations to the population at the seasonal Festivals in order to keep them compliant.
 The islanders, who are less influenced by the subliminals, made a plan to destroy the organ, then kidnap the Crystal Singer sent to repair it, creating an interplanetary incident that would demand a full investigation.

 By this time Killashandra and Lars have fallen in love, presenting an emotional crisis for Killashandra as she cannot survive on Optheria and Lars cannot follow her to Ballybran.
 Killashandra reveals herself and volunteers to further the islanders' plans by having Lars return her to the mainland and present himself as her rescuer.
 She will locate and sabotage the organ's hidden subliminal projector under the guise of repairing the organ, then report the human rights violations to the Federation.
 The plan succeeds and the subliminals are disabled, but Lars is now under suspicion of the government.
 To protect him from reprisal, Killashandra and a fellow Singer smuggle him off the planet under the guise of arresting him for Killashandra's kidnapping.

 At an automated trial, Killashandra speaks in Lars' defense, but when stress monitors misread her concern for him as fear, the computerized judge believes he has threatened her and finds him guilty.
-Killashandra returns to Ballybran despondent, certain she will never see Lars again.
-However, the influential Heptite Guild appeals on Lars's behalf.
+Killashandra returns to Ballybran despondent, certain she will never see Lars again, but the influential Heptite Guild appeals on Lars's behalf.
 He receives a new trial, is cleared, and secretly applies to the Guild as a Singer.
 His transition succeeds, and the lovers reunite.